 - 1. Truancy.
 An absence by a student which was not approved by the parent and/or school district (forging note/pass) as in leaving class without the approval of the teacher. - 2.
 An absence in which the student failed to comply with any reporting requirements of the school district's attendance procedures as in leaving school without first obtaining a Blue Pass. - 3.
 Work at a business, except under a school-sponsored work release program. - 4.
 More than (5 minutes) late to class without an excused pass, all tardies will be marked unexcused unless a parent calls to excuse the student. - 5.
 Any other absence not included under the attendance procedures set out in this policy. - 6.
 Removal of a student pursuant to a suspension.
-Suspensions are to be handled as unexcused absences and students will complete make-up work and receive partial credit (50%).
+Students will complete make-up work and receive credit for that work.
+Work will be due the following day or upon returning to school.